aixigo/PREvant/api/README.md

 The list of available handlebars variables:

+- `application`: The companion's application information
-- `applicationPath`: The root path to the application.
+  - `name`: The application name
 - `service`: The companion's service containing following fields:
   - `name`: The service name which is equivalent to the network alias
   - `port`: The exposed port of the service